arangamani/blog/_posts/2013-07-28-customizing-irb-and-pry-sessions.md

 Whenever I work with Ruby projects, I keep a separate window open for my pry session.
 I do not want to load and initialize the project every time I enter te session.
 I usually have the credentials saved separately in a YAML file.
-So in the `.pryrc` file, I get th current working directory and based on the directory, I load and initialize my project.
+So in the `.pryrc` file, I get the current working directory and based on the directory, I load and initialize my project.
 The object I initialize in the rc file will be available inside the irb/pry session, which I can then use for my interactions.